Investing in Our Future

 How do I submit a grant proposal to the UUCA EF?

 A grant proposal must first be submitted to UUCA’s Board of Directors for their review and endorsement.
-If endorsed, the proposal then goes to the Endowment Fund Board which studies the proposal further and decides whether to approve the request.
-If approved, the Endowment Fund Board’s final step is to determine whether the funding can occur during the current fiscal year or if it needs to be spread over multiple years to make sure the total of approved requests does not exceed 3% of the assets of UUCA EF each fiscal year.
+If endorsed, the proposal then goes to the Endowment Fund Board, which studies the proposal further and decides whether to approve the request.
+If approved, the Endowment Fund Board’s final step is to determine whether the funding can occur during the current fiscal year or needs to be spread over multiple years to make sure the total of approved requests does not exceed 3% of the assets of UUCA EF each fiscal year.